node13h/libvirt-instance/README.md

 ## CLI options

-See `libvirt-instance --help` for the full list of CLI options.
+See `libvirt-instance --help` and `libvirt-instance create --help` for the full list of CLI options.
 There are also some examples in the "Showcase" and "More examples" sections illustrating how different options work together.